Upsilon production in p(d)A collisions at RHIC and the LHC: Gluon momentum distribution in the nucleus

 At high energy (small $x_B$), the nuclear Parton Distribution Functions (nPDF) differ from those of free nucleons due to non-linear QCD effects.
 Nucleons {\it shadow} \cite{Glauber:1955qq,Gribov:1968jf} each other and the nPDFs are expected to be lower than for free nucleons.
 At $0.01 \leq x_B \leq 0.3$, some experimental data hint~\cite{Gousset:1996xt} at an excess of partons with regards to unbound nucleons, referred to as anti-shadowing.
 For $0.35 \leq x_B \leq 0.7$, the distribution is depleted again.
 This suppression is known as the EMC effect.

 These nuclear modifications are usually expressed in terms of the ratios $R_i^A$ of the nPDF of a nucleon bound in a nucleus~$A$ to the free nucleon PDF.
 The numerical parametrisation of $R_i^A(x_B,Q^2)$ is usually given for all parton flavours.
-Here, we limit our study to gluons since, at RHIC, \upsi\ is essentially produced through gluon fusion~\cite{Lansberg:2006dh,Brambilla:2010cs}.
+Here, we limit our study to gluons since, at RHIC and the LHC, \upsi\ is essentially produced through gluon fusion~\cite{Lansberg:2006dh,Brambilla:2010cs}.
 To best explore the possible impact of $R_i^A$, we have considered 3 sets: EKS98~\cite{Eskola:1998df}, EPS08~\cite{Eskola:2008ca} and nDSg~\cite{deFlorian:2003qf} at LO.
 Recently, a new set with fit uncertainties, EPS09~\cite{Eskola:2009uj}, has been made available.
-Yet, in the case of gluons, nDS and EPS08 match --except for $x_B \geq 0.3$-- the extreme values of EPS09.
-Besides EKS98 is very close to EPS09 central values.
+Yet, in the case of gluons, nDS and EPS08 match --except for $x_B \geq 0.3$-- the extreme values of EPS09LO\footnote{Note, however, that the central curves for the LO and NLO EPS09 fits are different.
+This difference is particularly large at low $Q^2$.}.
+Besides EKS98 is very close to EPS09LO central values.
 We thus consider more illustrative to use EKS98, EPS08 and nDSg.
-The spatial dependence of PDF nuclear modification has been included with a modification proportional to the local density~\cite{Klein:2003dj}.} Following the common practice, we label $x_1$ ($x_2$) the gluon momentum fraction in the proton/deuteron (nucleus).
+The spatial dependence of the PDF nuclear modification has been included with a modification proportional to the local density~\cite{Klein:2003dj}.
+Following the common practice, we label $x_1$ ($x_2$) the gluon momentum fraction in the proton/deuteron (nucleus).

+To account for the nuclear effects on \upsi\ production in nucleus collisions, we use our Monte-Carlo framework {\sf JIN}~\cite{Ferreiro:2008qj}, based on the probabilistic Glauber model, used to describe \jpsi\ production at RHIC~\cite{OurExtrinsicPaper,Ferreiro:2009ur}.
+It allows to consider improved kinematics corresponding to a $2\to2$ ($g+g\rightarrow b \bar{b}+g$) partonic process for the \upsi\ production (as in the Colour-Singlet Model (CSM) at LO~\cite{Brodsky:2009cf}, but also at higher-orders in $\alpha_S$ with 2 or 3 coloured partons in the final state~\cite{Campbell:2007ws,Artoisenet:2008fc}).
+In earlier studies of nuclear matter effects on \upsi\ production~\cite{Vogt:2010aa}, the $b \bar b$ pair was assumed to be produced by a $2\to 1$ partonic process ($g+g\rightarrow b \bar{b}$).
+It would only apply if Color-Octet Mechanism (COM) at LO were the relevant production mechanism at low transverse momenta.
+This is disfavoured in view of the recent comparisons between the CSM predictions and the experimental data \cite{Lansberg:2012ta}, which leave little room for any COM contributions for $P_T \lesssim 5$~GeV.